Rock 'n' Roll History for

 July 13

-Paul Anka's "Lonely Boy" was the number one song on the Billboard Hot 100.
+Paul Anka's "Lonely Boy" hit number one on the Billboard Hot 100 for the first of a four week stay.
 Paul would also sing the song in the movie Girls Town, in which he starred with Mamie Van Doren and Mel Torme.

 July 13